CherokeeLanguage/CherokeeLessons.com/content/lesson-audio/cherokee-language-lessons-1---audio-exercises/index.md

 0018|{{audio (file="cll1-v3-0018.mp3")}}
 ----| Complete the lesson material through the end of chapter 18.
 0019|{{audio (file="cll1-v3-0019.mp3")}}
+----| Complete the lesson material through the end of chapter 19.
+0020|{{audio (file="cll1-v3-0020.mp3")}}
 ----| Complete the lesson material through the end of chapter 20.
-0020|{{audio (file="cll1-v3-0020.mp3")}}
+0021|{{audio (file="cll1-v3-0021.mp3")}}
 ----| Complete the lesson material through the end of chapter 21.
-0021|{{audio (file="cll1-v3-0021.mp3")}}
 0022|{{audio (file="cll1-v3-0022.mp3")}}
 ----| Complete the lesson material through the end of chapter 22.